A Resolution for Your Health

 1. Reduce Dust To Reduce Mold.

-Mold is attracted to and sticks to dust in your home.
-Especially those places you only clean once in a while: the top of light fixtures, fans blades, AC register, etc. And it is often lurking in the place we often neglect – under the bed.
-Your bedroom is supposed to be your sanctuary and if there is dust lurking under it and behind it, it is going to attract mold.
+Mold travels around your house just like dust and often sticks to dust (i.e. – dust bunnies).
+It is especially likely to be those places you only clean once in a while: the top of light fixtures, fans blades, AC register, etc. And it is often lurking in the place we neglect – under the bed.
+Your bedroom is supposed to be your sanctuary and if there is dust lurking under and behind your bed, it is going to attract mold.
 Clean all the places that you generally neglect once a month.

 Dust can collect on any surface, most often the hard to reach places like under the bed.